-His feet were hard-worn, painful to step upon, but he bore his suffering lightly.
-Just ask the foot doctor at Lawrence Square who tendered to them not long ago and made them feel so much better if only for a short while.
-Ask the ladies at the salon on the corner who refused, with justification, to give him a pedicure even though he had the money to pay.
-Streetgirl laments lambasting him for leaving a trail of blood on the floor the night he slept upon the couch for the last time.
+His feet were hard-worn, painful to step upon, and yet he bore suffering lightly.
+Just ask the foot doctor at Lawrence Square who tendered to the damage not long ago and made Joseph feel so much better if only for a short while.
+Ask the ladies at the nail salon on the corner who refused, with justification, to give him a pedicure even though he had the money to pay.
+Streetgirl laments lambasting him for leaving a trail of blood on the floor the night he laid upon her couch for the last time.

-On the way home, placed upon the curb out front of a duplex on her street was an over sized hand- bag, bright colors faded and quilted, deliberately left there for someone like her who might appreciate it.
-She took it and inside was a black sweater, a spring coat, a small scented pillow, and a pair of slippers.
-She wished she could show it to Joe who never failed to marvel at such stories responding with a repetition of some of his own.
+Streetgirl preferred to walk.
+If not, paid full fare when riding the TTC, “that is what people give us money for,” she would tell him and he made enough of it to do so too!
+Now, on her way home, sitting on the curb out front of a duplex and obviously left for someone like her who would appreciate it is an over-sized quilted hand- bag, threadbare and color-faded.
+Inside is a black sweater, spring coat, small scented pillow, and a pair of slippers.
+She wished she could show it to Joe who never failed to marvel at such things.